Koninikax/Hangman/README.md

 # Hangman
-A simple implementation of hangman
+A simple implementation of hangman using python